prajolshrestha/Image-Processing-and-Computer-Vision-Problems/classification/readme.md

 # Classification
-1. DenseNet pretrained model
+1. DenseNet using cv2.dnn
-2. Alexnet
+2. Alexnet using torchvision
-3. Resnet50
+3. Resnet50 using torchvision